Sign in →

 Unless irreversible damage has already occurred, treatment with enzyme replacement therapy has led to significant clinical improvement in affected individuals.
 In addition, some (adult) patients may be candidates for oral chaperone therapy.
 For this reason, early diagnosis and treatment are desirable, and in a few US states, early detection of Fabry disease through newborn screening has been implemented.

-See Fabry Disease Testing Algorithm and Fabry Disease: Newborn Screen-Positive Follow-up
+For more information see Fabry Disease Testing Algorithm and Fabry Disease: Newborn Screen-Positive Follow-up

 Interpretation